SAP/e-mobility-charging-stations-simulator/README.md

 To start the program, run: `npm start`.

-To start the program with a UI controller, run: `npm start:server`.
+To start the program with a UI controller, run: `npm run start:server`.
 Then, start/stop the simulator by going to `https://<hostname:port>` in a browser.
 Localhost port will default to 8080.
 For Cloud Foundry, the port is assigned based on the `process.env.PORT` environment variable.

 ## Configuration files syntax